 Ken Smith's Textile Art

-which appeared on the
+layered piece Wellington, (above), which appeared on the front cover of

-demonstration in a class on Layering, Optical
+in a class on Layering, Optical Colour-Mixing and Texture in Wellington, New

-This and all other images from this point are thumbnails.
-To see a larger
+All images on this site are thumbnails.
+To see a larger image, just click on

-the icon to enlarge.
-To return to the page, simply click on the "back" button in
+the page, simply click on the "back" button in the browser tool bar.

 All links appear in blue (but not navy).